Detailed content of our market study

 1.1 Presentation and definition of the sushi market in France

 Sushi is a Japanese dish based on vinegared rice ( shari) and another ingredient ( neta), usually raw fish.
-Sushi is often accompanied by other ingredients (ginger, wasabi, sweet or savory soy sauce).
+Sushi is often accompanied by other ingredients that play an integral part in its consumption (ginger, wasabi, sweet or savory soy sauce).

-Sushi is mainly served in restaurants, but as the dish gains in popularity around the world, it is increasingly distributed in supermarkets and hypermarkets (GMS), thanks to the introduction of kiosks and corners, as well as delivery.
+Sushi is mainly served in restaurants, but with the growing popularity of this dish worldwide, it is increasingly distributed in supermarkets and hypermarkets (GMS), thanks to the establishment of kiosks and corners, as well as delivery.

-The global market is booming.
-Estimated at $7.56 billion in 2022, sales are expected to grow at a CAGR of 8% until 2030.
-Asian gastronomy has become increasingly popular worldwide since the early 2000s, and the sector is being driven by rising living standards, particularly in developing countries.
+The global market is dynamic and booming, with an estimated growth rate of nearly 8% up to 2030.
+Asian gastronomy has become increasingly popular worldwide since the early 2000s, and the sector is buoyed by rising living standards, particularly in developing countries.
 Consumers' growing interest in the quality of their food and its impact on their health has led to an increase in the number of high-end restaurants and restaurant chains.

 1.2 A dynamic global market